GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/01_installation.md

 (sec:linuxcnc_installation)=
 # Installation

 LinuxCNC is available for installation from the official repositories of Debian and Ubuntu distributions.
-For our test setup, we installed Debian 12 with the XFCE desktop environment.
+For our testbed setup, we installed Debian 12 with the XFCE desktop environment.
 Once the operating system is installed, follow these steps to install LinuxCNC:

 1. Update the system's package index by running the following commands: